fdaus/iot_sentinel_fingerprint/README.md

 # IoT_Sentinel

-This repo is an replication of IoT sentinel: https://arxiv.org/pdf/1611.04880.pdf
+This repo is a replication of IoT sentinel: https://arxiv.org/pdf/1611.04880.pdf
 Device Fingerprint, it takes as input pcaps and tests each packets against 23 features: